-The Ecobee3 is our favorite smart thermostat due to its ease of use, interconnectivity with other smart home devices, and the ability to monitor the temperature in more than one room of your hose.
-However, its $249 price isn’t for everyone.
+When it debuted, the Ecobee3 was our favorite smart thermostat due to its ease of use, interconnectivity with other smart home devices, and the ability to monitor the temperature in more than one room of your hose.
+However, its $249 price wasn't for everyone.
 Ecobee’s newest thermostat, the Ecobee3 Lite, strips away some of those features, and drops the price to a more reasonable $169.
 However, you can still control it remotely from your phone, and you can connect it with other devices, so that it only turns on and off when you want it to—potentially saving you money on your heating bill.
 Is the Ecobee3 Lite just as good a value as its brother?
-For those with smaller apartments, possibly.
+Yes, which is why it's one of the best smart thermostats for the money.

 Design and Interface